|

 DOMITILLA:

-usually given by Roman Catholics to their daughters in
+This name is usually given by Roman Catholics to their daughters in

-honor of the saint Flavia
+honor of saint Flavia

-meaning "tamed."
+meaning "my

 DONALDA:

-Scottish feminine form of Donald,
+Feminine form of English Donald,

 meaning "world ruler."